openvinotoolkit/openvino/inference-engine/samples/benchmark_app/README.md

                                 Also, using nstreams>1 is inherently throughput-oriented option, while for the best-latency estimations the number of streams should be set to 1.
     -nthreads "<integer>"       Optional.
 Number of threads to use for inference on the CPU (including HETERO and MULTI cases).
     -enforcebf16="<true/false>" Optional.
-Optional.
 By default floating point operations execution in bfloat16 precision are enforced if supported by platform.
                                         'true'  - enable  bfloat16 regardless of platform support 'false' - disable bfloat16 regardless of platform support.
     -pin "YES"/"NO"/"NUMA"      Optional.
 Enable threads->cores ("YES", default), threads->(NUMA)nodes ("NUMA") or completely disable ("NO") CPU threads pinning for CPU-involved inference.